ddotta/parquetize/README.md

 ## About

-This package is a simple wrapper of some very useful functions from the "haven", "readr" and "arrow" packages.
+This package is a simple wrapper of some very useful functions from the `haven`, `readr` and `arrow` packages.

 Feel welcome to contribute to add features that you find useful in your daily work.